• Skip to primary navigation

 Boiling, straining and storing

-• After at least 30 days, scrape the sugary walnut mixture into a non-reactive sauce pot with high sides.
+• After 30 days, scrape the sugary walnut mixture into a non-reactive sauce pot with high sides.
+Add the corn syrup if using.
 On high heat, bring the mixture to a simmer to melt the syrup, turn the heat off and remove the walnuts using a slotted spoon and discard.

 Finishing and Jarring

-• Bring the syrup back to a brisk simmer, turn off the heat and wait a minute for the foam to settle, skim off the foam.
+• Bring the syrup back to a boil turn off the heat and wait a minute for the foam to settle, skim off the foam if present (it will subside as the jars cool either way).
 Pour the piping hot syrup into the jars leaving ½ inch of headspace, screw on the lids tightly.

 • The cooking process should take about 10 minutes.
-You're only melting the syrup and getting it hot, not reducing it.
+You're only melting the syrup and getting it hot to sterilize it, not reducing it.
+Overcooking the syrup will cause the jars to crystalize.

 • Process the jars in a water bath, 10 minutes per pint.
 Some people simply turn the jars upside down and allow to cool and seal.
 The syrup will last for years and doesn't need to be refrigerated until it's opened.
 It can be a little tannic at first but mellows as it ages.